Dynatrace/dynatrace-operator/HACKING.md

 ### Installation

 There are automatic builds from the master branch.
-The latest development build can be installed on Kubernetes with,
+The latest development build can be installed as follows:

 #### Kubernetes
 ```sh